 The Swede living in blue house on the rightmost position smokes Dunhill, drinks beer and keeps dogs as pets.

-At first glance the logic puzzle may seem daunting unless the problem solver is naturally gifted or used to logic analysis of various forms.
+At first glance, the logic puzzle may appear daunting unless the problem solver is naturally gifted or experienced.

-Solution to Einstein riddle who owns the fish: Logic representation
+Solution to Einstein’s riddle who owns the fish: Logic representation

 We need to analyze the fifteen given logic statements to find out who owns the pet fish.
 These statements are also called logic statements, and this kind of problem, reasoning and logic analysis puzzle.

-While we analyze the 15 logic statements one by one, we need to write down the results at every step so that we can analyze the next logic statement along with the results of analysis achieved thus far.
-Gradually the results will get more enriched and move towards the solution.
+While we analyze the 15 logic statements one by one, we need to record the results at every step to aid analysis of the next logic statement.
+The results will get more enriched with each step and move towards the solution.

-To write down the results of logic analysis up to any stage, we will use the most compact logic representation in the form of fully collapsed column logic table with five columns and five rows.
+To record the results of logic analysis up to any stage, we’ll use the most compact logic representation of fully collapsed column logic table with five columns and five rows.

 Choice of primary variable and forming the logic table correctly is important.

-The empty logic table is shown below.
+The empty logic table is shown in the figure.
 The job in hand is to fill up the 25 cells, or better still, find who owns the fish by analyzing the 15 logic statements.

-Solution to Einstein riddle who owns the fish: Objectives
+Solution to the Einstein's riddle who owns the fish: Objectives

-At first it seems we need to find all the five unique combinations of six variables filling up all 25 cells of the logic table.
-But on review of the problem, we perceive that we need just to find who owns the fish, even if some cells remain empty.
-This is then our main objective.
+At first, it seems we need to find all the five unique combinations of six variables filling up all 25 cells of the logic table.
+But on review of the problem, we perceive we need just to find who owns the fish, even if a few cells stay empty.
+This is then our main goal.

-Additionally, in this improved solution, we will try to find the answer in as few steps and as quickly and simply as possible.
-This is our methodological objective.
+In this solution, we will try to find the answer in a few steps, quick and easy.
+This is our methodological goal.

-To achieve these objectives, throughout the solution process we will use powerful strategies, patterns and methods that are effective in solving these puzzles and are accumulated purely through solving many logic puzzles and Sudoku problems.
-These strategies and techniques are based upon common sense reasoning and I will explain the mechanism of each.
+To achieve these objectives, we will use powerful strategies, patterns, and methods.
+These are formed by solving many logic puzzles and Sudoku problems and are based on common sense reasoning.
+I will explain the mechanism of each.

-While solving this type of problem it is essential to form a strategy of processing the logic statements.
-Going serially from the first to the second and so on generally will end up into hopeless confusion.
+While solving this type of problem, we need to form a strategy of processing the logic statements.
+Going serially from the first to the second and so on may end up in hopeless confusion.

 First strategy: Direct assignment first

-The most important strategy at the start is to process those statements that make certain and definite assignments to any of the cells.
+The most important strategy at the start is to process those statements that make certain and distinct assignments to any of the cells.
 We call this strategy as the direct assignment first strategy.

-Note: This makes sense at the start, as out of total uncertainty of all empty cells, a statement that states clearly with certainty that a variable value belongs to a single cell of the empty table must have the highest priority of processing.
+Note: This makes sense, as a statement that states with certainty that a variable value belongs to a specific single cell must get the highest priority of processing.
 This reduces the uncertainty of the whole logic table.

 In this problem, such a statement must have mention of a house by its position.

-As a specific national lives in a house at specific position and except color of the house, all the other three variables, Pet, Drinks and Smokes are actually attributes of the national, preference will be given to a statement in which a specific national is involved.
+A specific national lives in a house at a specific position.
+Except color of the house, all the other three variables, Pet, Drinks and Smokes, are attributes of the national.
+So preference will be given to a statement in which a specific national is involved.

-With these decisions, the "Statement 9.
-The Norwegian lives in the first house." is chosen as the first statement to be processed.
-This statement puts national Norwegian firmly in House 1 and accordingly the corresponding cell in the table is filled up.
+With these decisions, the “Statement 9.
+The Norwegian lives in the first house” is chosen as the first statement to analyze.
+This puts the national Norwegian in House 1, and so the corresponding cell in the table is filled.